jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: PentaWater?
 It sounds good, you know, theoretically, but it's still produced in an unnatural way with electro fields.
 I mean, if somebody's making the water using crystals in your water, that's fine.
 But when you're using a magnetic or chemical process to make something, I find it isn't good.

-Q: You were talking about [unintelligible] stone for your toilet bowl.
+Q: You were talking about pumice stone for your toilet bowl.
 Is it useful for removing scratches if you scratch the porcelain from sharp metal or something?

 A: Well, it'll help grind and smooth the area, but it won't patch it.